The Bard of Caer Dur (Dorchester)

 The first open competition for The Bard of Caer Dur was held at the Corn Exchange in March 2009 and was won by Laura Johnson, a Sixth Former who attended The Thomas Hardye School.
 The runner up Peter Roe was appointed as The Deputy Bard of Caer Dur.

-Ash Mandrake, the 11th Bard of Bath who was one of the judges i said "It is fantastic that the judges selected Laura as the 1st Bard of Dorchester, particularly as a woman and she was confirmed one month before Carol Duffy was selected as the Poet Laureate."
+Ash Mandrake, the 11th Bard of Bath who was one of the judges said "It is fantastic that the judges selected Laura as the 1st Bard of Dorchester, particularly as a woman and she was confirmed one month before Carol Duffy was selected as the Poet Laureate."

 The aim of the Bardic Chair of Caer Dur is to encourage the arts of poetry, storytelling and music in the town of Dorchester and the surrounding area of West Dorset.
 The county seat has a strong literary tradition in this area in the form of Thomas Hardy, William Barnes, Robert Young and the Powys brothers.
 The competition was supported by The Hardy Society, Dorchester Town Council and the Dorchester Bid.